To give you a bit more clarity on the final project, here are some comments aligned with the various elements of the project.

 Leadership in Professional Learning: Designing a Connected Classroom Program

 This culminating task will help you to bring together your learning from all five modules in this course.
-For this final project, you will envision what connected learning could look like in your professional context (Context is important for this assignment – to really do it justice, try to describe the project within your own context as much as possible).
+For this final project, you will envision what connected learning could look like in your professional context (Context is important for this assignment – to really do it justice, try to describe the project within your own context as much as possible.
+Feel free to use an existing project that you can update or improve through the work for this assignment).

 As a culminating task, you will individually design a connected classroom project that you could use with your students (You will find it much more rewarding as well if you can design something that you could actually do.
 This will allow you to point out issues that may arise and give a practical edge to the work.
 As it is a project for your students, it needs a beginning, middle and end.
 There needs to be clearly defined goals for the project.).